Keys to get low prices in Machu Picchu

 Other tours in Cusco

-- In addition to visiting Machu Picchu, tourists should take advantage of their stay to explore other Cusco attractions, such as Pisac, Ollantaytambo, Chinchero, Moray, Maras, Sacsayhuamán, Humantay Lagoon, and Rainbow Mountain.
+- In addition to visiting Machu Picchu, we recommend taking advantage of your stay in Cusco to explore other tourist attractions such as Pisac, Ollantaytambo, Chinchero, Moray, Maras, Sacsayhuamán, Humantay Lagoon, and Rainbow Mountain.

-- All of these tourist destinations can be visited on an all-inclusive tour.
-However, the most affordable option to visit Pisac, Ollantaytambo, Chinchero, Moray, Maras, and Sacsayhuamán is to purchase the Cusco Tourist Ticket.
+- All of these tourist destinations can be visited with an all-inclusive tour, although the most affordable option to visit Pisac, Ollantaytambo, Chinchero, Moray, Maras, and Sacsayhuamán is to purchase the Cusco Tourist Ticket.
 This ticket costs 130 soles for foreign tourists and 70 soles for Peruvian tourists.
-It allows you to visit all of these destinations, as well as other archaeological sites and museums in Cusco.
+Along with the Cusco Tourist Ticket, you can visit all of these destinations, as well as other archaeological sites and museums in Cusco.

 - Only the Humantay Lagoon and Rainbow Mountain are not included in this ticket.
 These two destinations, because there is no affordable public transportation available, can be visited on an all-inclusive tour.
-These are both budget-friendly tours compared to tours to Machu Picchu or other destinations in Cusco.
+These are both economical tours compared to the tour to Machu Picchu or other destinations in Cusco.

 Frequently Asked Questions